MoritzLost/ProcessWireDev/site/02-setup-and-structure/02-integrate-composer-with-processwire.md

 This has one caveat: Since this file is executed by ProcessWire **after** all ProcessWire modules had their `init` methods called, the autoloader will not be available in those.
 I haven't yet come across a case where I needed it this early.
 If you really need to include the autoloader earlier than that, you could also include the autoloader in your site's `config.php` file, this way it gets loaded before any module.
 I try to avoid this method, because I don't want my configuration file to have side effects.

 Now we can finally include external libraries and use them in our code without hassle!
 For example, let's say you want to parse URLs and extract individual parts from it.
 You could use [parse_url](https://secure.php.net/manual/en/function.parse-url.php), however that has a couple of downsides (specifically, it doesn't throw exceptions on invalid input, but just fails silently).
-A good alternative is the [this URI parser](https://uri.thephpleague.com/uri/6.0/) by the PHP League, which is available as a Composer library.
+A good alternative is [this URI parser](https://uri.thephpleague.com/uri/6.0/) by the PHP League, which is available as a Composer library.

 First, install the dependency (all Composer commands should be run from the project root, the folder your `composer.json` file lives in):